galaxyecology/communication/2020-01-galaxyeu-news/index.md

 prepares certain tasks and seeks for community contribution to help classifying the images.
 As a first project we have choosen to help with the task to classify ~5000 hoverfly images and identify the sex by looking at relative eyes position.

-To make is really simple for __you__ to contribute to such a crowd-sourcing project we teamed up with the [Massively Multiplayer Online Science](http://mmos.ch) project, which is a citizen science platform connecting scientific research and video games! :)
+To make it really simple for __you__ to contribute to such a crowdsourcing project we teamed up with the [Massively Multiplayer Online Science](http://mmos.ch) project, which is a citizen science platform connecting scientific research and video games! :)
 Read more about the [H2020 GAPARS project](http://gapars.mmos.ch).

-description of pictures batchs, tasks and gold standards (subpart of the 5000 pictures where the result (male or female) is known) as manner to get the data was send to MMOS

 On the MMOS side, you had to populate the developer portal with pictures and provide all mandatory metadata.
 We then had to create the simple webpage that could be embedded into Galaxy.
 This site displays the task (in our case a small describtion and the hoverfly image)